SonyResearch/fhibe_evaluation_api/docs/task_specifics.md

 "Right ankle"
 ```

-You can override the default by specifying a subset of these keypoints to use in the evaluation.
+You can override the default by specifying a subset of these keypoints to use in the evaluation (applied for all images).
 To do this, specify the subset as a list via the parameter `custom_keypoints` in the `evaluate_task()` function.
-The order of the keypoints you specify in this list, e.g., `custom_keypoints=["Nose","Left eye"]` must follow the ordering of the full keypoint set above (this is enforced in the code).
-The order of the keypoints that your model returns in the output dictionary (see above) MUST FOLLOW the same order as specified in your `custom_keypoints` parameter.
+The order of the keypoints you specify in this list, e.g., `custom_keypoints=["Nose","Left eye"]` must follow the ordering of the full keypoint set above.
+The order of the keypoints (and confidence scores) that your model returns in the output dictionary (see above) MUST FOLLOW the same order as specified in your `custom_keypoints` parameter.

-- Confidence scores are similarly returned in a list of lists of lists.
+- Confidence scores are also returned in a list of lists of lists.
 However, instead of the keypoint coordinates in the inner list, the confidence score for a single keypoint, `confidence_k` is reported.

 ### Face parsing